vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-09-11-making-notebooks-by-hand.md

     ![Marking the End Pages and Registers](/assets/images/making-notebooks/03-marking.jpeg)

-6. Take your awl and poke a hole at each mark going through all the pages in the register.
-Do this for all 10 registers and both end pages.
+6. Take your awl and poke a hole at each mark going through all the pages in the signature.
+Do this for all 10 signatures and both end pages.
 Make sure to do the hole poking over a mat or scrap board so you don't mar your work surface with a bunch of awl holes.

     ![Punching the End Pages and Registers](/assets/images/making-notebooks/04-punching.jpeg)